 Data Interpretation IssuesThe rate reported is number of cases per 100,000 population per year.

 Why Is This Important?Hepatitis A is a contagious liver disease that results from infection with the hepatitis A virus.
 It can range in severity from a mild illness lasting a few weeks to a severe illness lasting several months.
 Hepatitis A is usually spread when a person ingests fecal matter--even in microscopic amounts--from contact with objects, food, or drinks contaminated by the feces or stool of an infected person.
 The best way to prevent hepatitis A is by getting vaccinated.
-Rates of hepatitis A in the United States are the lowest they have been in 40 years.
-The hepatitis A vaccine was introduced in 1995 and health professionals now routinely vaccinate all children, travelers to certain countries, and persons at risk for the disease.
-Hepatitis A vaccination has dramatically affected rates of the disease in the United States and the number of reported cases in the state has steadily decreased since that time.
-Surveillance data are used to detect outbreaks, determine the effectiveness of hepatitis A immunizations, monitor disease incidence in all age groups, determine the epidemiologic characteristics of infected persons including source of infection, and assess and reduce missed opportunities for vaccination.
-In the U.S., there were 1,987 new hepatitis A virus infections reported to CDC in 2009.
-The actual number of cases is considered to be much higher, since many people who are infected never have symptoms and are never reported to public health officials.
-It is estimated that there were 10,000 new infections in 2009 in the U.S.
+The hepatitis A vaccine was introduced in 1995 and health professionals now routinely vaccinate all children, travelers to certain endemic countries, and persons at risk for the disease.
+Hepatitis A vaccination has dramatically affected rates of the disease in the United States and the number of reported cases in the Utah has steadily decreased since its advent.
+In recent years, hepatitis A outbreaks have occurred from several different sources including foodborne transmission through ingestion of contaminated food and person-to-person transmission through close contact with an infected person, most recently, among people who use drugs, people experiencing homelessness, and men who have sex with men.
+Recent outbreaks have mainly affected adults.
+Increased vaccination efforts targeting adults in at-risk populations can help limit the size, duration, and spread of person-to-person outbreaks.
+Surveillance data are used to detect outbreaks, determine the effectiveness of hepatitis A vaccination, monitor disease incidence in all age groups, determine the epidemiologic characteristics of infected persons including source of infection, and assess and reduce missed opportunities for vaccination.
+While the average number of annual hepatitis A virus (HAV) infections reported to CDC in recent years has declined substantially compared to 2000, fluctuations have occurred in the last 20 years because large outbreaks occurred.